Virtual machines¶

 The guest operating system is a 64-bit NixOS Linux managed by the Flying Circus.

-Packages are installed through the managed components globally or in your service user using Nix.
+Packages are installed through the managed components (roles) globally or in your service user using Nix.
 You are also free to compile things in your service users‘ home.
 However, on NixOS, this can have suprising effects - talk to us if you need to do that.

 We are always looking for more components to manage for you but as a general rule new managed components take their time to develop them.
 Contact us if you would like to see a managed component we do not yet support.